geovedi/book-notes/2023/when-the-heavens-went-on-sale.notes.md

   - Polyakov's stake is reduced to about 50%, with the company now valued at over $1 billion.
   - NASA awards Firefly a $93 million contract for a lunar lander, utilizing acquired technology.
 - Polyakov's Interactions and Further Ventures:
-  - Polyakov's relationship with the narrator becomes strained after a story linking his situation to another Russian founder's experience.
+  - Polyakov's relationship with Vance becomes strained after a story linking his situation to another Russian founder's experience.
   - He moves his family to Scotland, acquires estates, and considers selling gaming companies.
   - Polyakov discusses the unfair treatment of other companies with foreign investments.
 - Polyakov's Regret and Defiance: